alex99now/MCB185/unix.md

 	date "+%Y-%m-%d %H:%M:%S"

-You can use the **left arrow** and **right arrow** to edit the text on the command line.
+You can use the **left arrow** and **right arrow** to position the cursor so you can edit the text on the command line.

 To see your entire history of commands in this session, use the `history` command.

 	history

-If you want to repeat a particular command line, you can select a specific line of your history.
-For example, to re-run command line #7, you type the following:

-	!7

 Probably the most important finger saver in Unix is **tab completion**.
-When you hit the tab key, it completes the rest of the word for you.
+When you hit the tab key, the shell completes the rest of the word for you if it can guess what you want next.
 For example, instead of typing out `history` you can instead type `his` followed by the tab key, the rest of the word will be completed.
-If you use something less specific, can hit the tab key a second time and Unix will show you the various legal words.
+If you use something less specific, you can hit the tab key a second time and Unix will show you the various legal words.
 Try typing `h` and then the tab key twice.
 Those are all the commands that begin with the letter h.
 We will use tab completion constantly.
 Not only does it save you key presses and time, it also ensures that your spelling is correct.
 Try misspelling the `history` command to observe the error it reports.

 	historie